I enjoy cooking, writing, growing things, crafts, and homeschooling my daughter.

 4. Candy Cane Garland: Make in Any Shape

-I chose a candy cane pattern for this garland because I like the festive colors red and white, but lots of other images can be used.
+I chose a candy cane pattern for this garland because I like the festive colors red and white, but many other images can be used.
 Here we glued down strips of red construction paper for the stripes, but the stripes could easily be colored in with markers.

-Check out where crafter D. Sharpe used snowmen for a garland (really really neat).
-In a classroom, kids could add all sorts of faces and scarves on the snowmen.
+Check out where crafter D. Sharpe used snowmen for a garland (really, really neat).
+In a classroom, kids could add all sorts of faces and scarves to the snowmen.
 Or decorated Christmas trees would be neat too.
-Mittens hung by clothespins would make a great decoration for a fireplace, Sunday School room, or classroom.
+Mittens hung by clothespins would make an excellent decoration for a fireplace, Sunday School room, or classroom.

-Free sample candy cane template at bottom of page.
+Free sample candy cane template at the bottom of the page.